onnx/onnx/docs/IR.md

   }
 ```

 The empty list of dimension sizes, [], is a valid tensor shape, denoting a zero-dimension (scalar) value.
 A zero-dimension tensor is distinct from a tensor of unknown dimensionality, which is indicated by an absent 'shape' property in the Tensor record.
-When the shape property is absent for an input, a tensor value of any shape may be passed from the caller.
-When the shape property is absent for an output, the caller should expect that the output value may be of any shape.
+When the shape property is absent for a node input, a tensor value of any shape may be passed from the caller.
+When the shape property is absent for a node output, the caller should expect that the output value may be of any shape.

+Note that node input and output can be completely absent from the graph (and can be filled by shape inference), but graph input and output must always specify a shape.

 Each size in the list MAY be expressed as an integral value or as a "dimension variable," a string denoting that the actual size of the dimension is not statically constrained to a particular number.
 This is useful for declaring interfaces that care about the number of dimensions, but not the exact size of each dimension.
 A dimension MAY have neither dim_value nor dim_param set.
 Such a dimension represents an unknown dimension unrelated to other unknown dimensions.